Day One on the Camino Portugués

 Here is a photo of the MEO Arena in the distance, an exhibit hall converted into a multi-purpose arena.

-Here is our Swiss friend, and my husband, Rich, pointing to one of the many new and visible Camino markers in this area.
+Here is our Swiss friend, and my husband, Rich, pointing to one of the many visible Camino markers in this area.

 Cais Português - the Waterfront in the Park of Nations, LisbonCais Português - the Waterfront Promenade